Search and Filter¶

 The filtering on individual fields can flexibly be combined to create more complex match expression.
 For this, the boolean operators AND, OR, and NOT are available.
 Boolean operators can arbitrarily be nested.

-from lightly_studio.core.dataset_query import AND, OR, NOT, ImageSampleField
+from lightly_studio.core.dataset_query import (

 # All samples with images that are between 10 and 20 pixels wide